vitalsource/data/l@s-2021/README.md

 ## Description

-Integrating formative practice questions with short sections of lesson content has been shown to increase student learning gains (TODO: refs?).
+Integrating formative practice questions with short sections of lesson content has been shown to increase student learning gains.
 However, question writing is a labor-intensive process that requires both subject matter and item writing expertise.
 The volume of questions needed for a typical course is in the hundreds or thousands, a scale that is often prohibitive in time and cost for manual development.
 We are investigating automatic question generation (AQG) as a way to reduce this barrier, using textbooks as the source material.

 The data set made available is from an ongoing project to evaluate the quality of textbook-based AQG in a variety of natural learning